Black Diamond FreeWire Quickdraw Review

 Our Analysis and Test Results

 The Black Diamond FreeWire quickdraw has two cold-forged HotWire wiregate carabiners on an 18mm wide polyester sling.
 It comes in two lengths, a 12 cm long dogbone and a 16 cm long option.
 Black Diamond recently updated this model, with a new color scheme and dogbone.
-Thankfully they kept the price about the same, and it won our Editors' Choice award once again for its combination of solid performance and affordable price tag.
+Thankfully they kept the price about the same, and it remains one of the most economical quickdraw options that you can buy.

 Ease of Clipping